 Spam and Fraud Overview

-The increasing number of smartphones and the ever-dropping unit costs for one message (with free or unlimited SMS bundles) facilitates the spread of harmful SMS content (malware, viruses).
+The increasing number of smartphones and the ever-dropping unit costs for one message (with free or unlimited SMS bundles) facilitates the spread of harmful SMS content (spyware, malware, viruses).
 At the same time, it encourages the use of the SMS for distribution of unsolicited messages, advertisements, and spam.

 SMS messages are typically read and responded to, almost immediately.
-When exposed to fraudulent traffic this leads to a poor end-user experience but also causes significant revenue loss for the mobile network operator with missed opportunities for selling A2P value-added services, or through additional operating costs of increased traffic, capacity requirements and interconnection charges.
+When exposed to fraudulent traffic this leads to a poor end-user experience and causes significant revenue loss for the mobile network operator with missed opportunities for selling Application to Person (A2P) value-added services, or through additional operating costs of increased traffic, capacity requirements and interconnection charges.

 The following security breaches have already been observed in mobile networks:

 - Originating subscriber spoofing avoid charging and identity theft